tcouch/rsd-talks/technical/zacrosEASC.md

 ----------------

 * Martinez et. al. [@martinez_synchronous_2008] have implemented an approximate algorithm
+    - Null events are inserted to allow synchronous execution
 * Modify the Lubachevsky algorithm to ensure synchronization
     - Unclear how invasive and if feasible